 Total Woman: Mind, Body and Spirit

 As an organization of predominately African American women, Delta Sigma Theta Sorority is uniquely positioned to impact not only the well-being of its members, but also the well-being of families and communities at large.
-The physical and mental health committee was developed to meet this challenge.
-Delta Sigma Theta Sorority’s 5 point goals include a focus on addressing significant physical and mental health issues in the communities that it serves.
-The Physical and Mental Health committee of WDCAC seeks to fulfill the initiatives identified by Grand Chapter within our local community and to educate our members about health issues that disproportionately affect African American women.
+Journey to Wellness was developed to meet this challenge.
+Delta Sigma Theta Sorority’s Five-Point Thrust includes a focus on addressing significant physical and mental health issues in the communities that it serves.
+The Physical (Healthy Life Style)and Mental Health (My Cry In the Dark) committees of WDCAC seek to fulfill the initiatives identified by Grand Chapter within our local community and to educate our members about health issues that disproportionately affect African American women.

 The Healthy Life Style Committee strives to raise awareness about the importance and benefits of healthy lifestyle changes that affect longevity, morbidity and mortality.
 The committee also identifies organizational alliances for the sorority that will work to bring awareness to health issues and develop and implement health focused programs within the sorority and communities we serve.
 One new health focused program is the Delta S.I.Z.E.D.
 (Sorors Invigorated, Zealous, Energized, Determined) Challenge.
 This new competitive physical activity initiative encourages members to get out and do any type of physical activity that can be measured in miles (e.g. walk, run, cycle, swim, row).
 The Healthy Life Style Committee is dedicated to bringing physical health consciousness to the forefront of the Sorority and our local community.